Meet a Changemaker

 Country Location: Bangladesh

-Time: 12 – 12:45pm EST
+Time: 1:00 – 1:45 pm EST

-Topic: Environment and Good Health & Well-being
+Topic: Environment and Youth Empowerment

 During her YES program exchange year, Raisona took part in several community service activities, including volunteering at a local library, doing fundraisers at her church and volunteering at the “Battle of the flowers parade”.
 Since then, she has volunteered in various environmental conservation projects in her home country of Bangladesh, focusing on lake and coastal clean-ups.
 She has also organized projects to care for underprivileged communities and to advocate for and support girl’s and women’s good health and well-being.